totem-tech/documentation/crowdloan/crowdloan-details-original.md

 ### Pledge Use of Funds

-Once the pledges are collected the Live Accounbting Association will distribute the funds in the following way:
+Once the pledges are collected by the Project Team will distribute the funds in the following way:

 |                                           | Distribution % |
 |-------------------------------------------|----------------|